 On October 29, 2019, New England Power Company ("NEP" or "National Grid") filed a Related Facilities Agreement ("RFA") with Deerfield Wind, LLC ("Deerfield Wind") under Schedule 21-NEP to establish the provisions pursuant to which Deerfield Wind will compensate NEP for all ongoing costs incurred in connection with certain facilities defined in the RFA.
 An October 1, 2019 effective date was requested.
-Comments on this filing are due on or before November 19, 2019.
+Comments on this filing were due on or before November 19, 2019; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).